batistagroup/qflux/docs/qflux/Variational_Methods/varQTE.md

 params = VarQITE(layers, H, total_time, timestep, init_circ=qc)
 ```

-Params now holds the parameter values for the ansatz at each timestep for Imaginary-Time Evolution
+`params` now holds the parameter values for the ansatz at each timestep for Imaginary-Time Evolution

 **Plotting the dynamics:**